pubsubdb/pubsubdb/README.md

 ## Developer Guide
 Refer to the [Developer Guide](./docs/developer_guide.md) for more information on the full end-to-end development process, including details about schemas and APIs.

-## Model Driven Development
+## Intro to Model Driven Development
-Refer to the [Model Driven Development](./docs/model_driven_development.md) overview document for details on how the execution model is organized.
+[Model Driven Development](./docs/model_driven_development.md) is a proven approach to managing process-oriented tasks.
+Refer this guide for an overview of key features.

 ## Data Mapping
 Sharing data between activities is central to PubSubDB.
 Refer to the [Data Mapping Overview](./docs/data_mapping.md) for more information.